HanoverStatsLabs/resources/labs/Lab5Instructions.md

 ## General Health

 1. Make a tally and a barchart (as you did for WeekDays in a previous lab) for the `genhealth` variable.
 Which category of the variable is the most frequent?
 2. It would be useful to have **percentages** rather than raw counts in our tally.
-Add a *command option* by inserting the code `, format="percent"` before the closing parentheses of the tally command, like this:
+Add a *command option* by inserting the code `format="percent"` before the closing parentheses of the tally command, like this:
     ```r
     tally(~genhealth, data=brfss, format="percent")
     ```